Center on the Future of War

 View all projects

-The Center created the MA in Global Security, an interdisciplinary professional graduate program in the School of Politics and Global Studies.
-We are also currently exploring educational partnerships with Joint Special Operations University, U.S. Army NETCOM, Kings College London, the University of New South Wales, and others.
+The Future Security Initiative runs the MA in Global Security, an interdisciplinary professional graduate program in the School of Politics and Global Studies.
+We are also currently developing new security certificates and other programs on cybersecurity, human rights, irregular warfare, and other themes through partnerships with, Kings College London, the University of New South Wales, Joint Special Operations University, U.S. Army NETCOM and others.

 current students